demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 ### bmc-itsm-work-order-template-list

 ***
 Lists all work order templates.
 Useful for creating work orders.
 The records are retrieved by the query argument or by the filtering arguments.
 When using filtering arguments, each one defines a 'LIKE' operation and an 'AND' operator is used between them.
-To see the entire JSON then you can use the raw_response=true at the end of the command.
+To see the entire JSON, you can use the raw_response=true at the end of the command.

 #### Base Command